PersonTheCat/FResult/README.md

   // Use multiple resources
   final String book = Result
     .with(() -> new FileReader("book.txt"))
-    .and(SecondResource::new) // Either a supplier or a function .suppress((reader, second) -> { /* read file */ })
+    .with(SecondResource::new) // Either a supplier or a function .suppress((reader, second) -> { /* read file */ })
     .orElseGet(e -> "");
 ```